reidcooper/PythonBaseballSim/README.md

 #### Development

-The B.A.S.E.S. project was developed using these following tools and frameworks
+The BASES project was developed using these following tools and frameworks

 *   Google Drive
 *   Github